Semgrep Privacy Policy

 These data are ONLY sent when using semgrep ci

-in an App-connected mode
+in a platform-connected mode

 and are not sent when not logged in.